Nuclear regulatory authority

 At both current nuclear power plant sites, Olkiluoto and Loviisa there is an operating disposal facility for low and intermediate level waste from the operation of the reactors.

 A joint waste management company, Posiva Oy, was established by Fortum Power and Heat Oy and Teollisuuden Voima Oyj to take care of the disposal of spent fuel from the nuclear power plants they operate.
-Posiva got a construction license for encapsulation plant and disposal facility from the Finnish government in November 2015 and started the construction works to expand the existing underground research facility into a disposal facility in December 2016
+Posiva got a construction license for encapsulation plant and disposal facility from the Finnish government in November 2015.
+The construction works to expand the existing underground research facility into a disposal facility started in December 2016.
+The construction of the encapsulation plant started in 2019.
+Both facilities are in commissioning phase and STUK is performing oversight on these activities.
+Concerning the licensing STUK is currently reviewing the supporting documentation of the operating licence application concerning the encapsulation plant and final disposal facility.
+STUK will prepare a safety assessment to support Government’s decision on the operating license.
+The encapsulation plant and the final disposal facility are expected to be in operation in 2025.

 Uranium production